 You'll take your droid home in a box.
 You can take your droid out of its box in the land for photos.
 Look for the pads on the ground.
 You can put your droid down there to interact with other droids and practice operating it.
 If you do not yet have a droid and want to play with one, you can borrow an iPad from a cast member and control one of their R-Series droids.
 You might want to purchase a droid backpack for easier carrying.
 Your droid can also interact with areas and elements in the land from its box or backpack!

 Unfortunately, these boxed droids are bulky and get heavy.
 They can make riding rides challenging and cannot go with you on some rides, such as Indiana Jones Adventure.
 You don't want to hurt or lose your droid (or get it wet)!
-You have two options for riding attractions after building a droid.
-You can use Rider Switch and take turns watching the droid, or drop it off at Droid Depot, Pioneer Mercantile or the Stroller Shop in the Esplanade (this is also a good idea for lightsabers).
+There are two options for riding attractions after building a droid.
+Use Rider Switch and take turns watching the droid, or drop it off at Droid Depot, Pioneer Mercantile or the Stroller Shop in the Esplanade (this is also a good idea for lightsabers).
 You can ship it to your home planet from First Order Cargo.

-This spaceport hangar bay is the outpost's temporary base and landing spot of the First Order.
+This spaceport hangar bay is the outpost's temporary base and landing spot for the First Order.
 Officers are determined to win over your hearts and minds (as if!) with gear, uniforms and other supplies!
 This shop will help you ship purchases to your home planet.
+As of April 29, 2026, First Order Cargo transforms into Black Spire Surplus, selling artifacts from the history of the galaxy, both Imperial and Rebel items from the Civil War.

 Resistance Supply